 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percent of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many would argue that this is a reliable measure of a nursing home's rehabilitation performance.
+This is the percent of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of performance with ADL's often correlates with successful rehabilitation services.

 - Mercy Health - Springfield Regional Medical CenterAcute Care Hospitals 4.72 miles away100 Medical Center Drive Springfield Ohio 45504Voluntary non-profit - Private(937) 523-1000